teuben/teunix/docs/astronomy-on-ubuntu.md

 ### flatpak

-RedHat's attempt to provide portable executables that can be deployed anywhere.
+This is RedHat's attempt to provide portable executables that can be deployed anywhere.
 Remember this thing called "build ones, run anywhere" ?
 How did that work for you?

 Well, I have  bones to pick when you have mounted filesystems.
 More about that later.